Forest-Economics-Goettingen/optimLanduse/README.md

 <a name="3.
 Input und Output">Package structure</a>
 </h3>

-This chapter provides a brief overview over the package functions.
+This chapter provides a brief overview over the package functions (Fig.
+1).
 For detailed information about methodological background, functions, and workflow please refer to Husmann et al. (n.d.) listed in the
 <a href="#7.
 Suggested">suggested citation</a> section.
 We also refer
 the reader to the respective help pages of the package for more information. *CP: Der letzte Satz kommt etwas unvermittelt.
 Meint ihr